forcedotcom/SalesforceMobileSDK-iOS/UPGRADE.md

 8. Click Add.

 #### Updating app bootstrap process to SalesforceSDKManager
 Starting with the 3.0 version of the SDK, much of the SDK bootstrapping process has been consolidated into the `SalesforceSDKManager` singleton class.
-Please see the [Mobile SDK Development Guide](https://github.com/forcedotcom/SalesforceMobileSDK-Shared/blob/master/doc/mobile_sdk.pdf?raw=true) for a detailed look at how `SalesforceSDKManager` impacts the SDK bootstrapping process of your app.
+See the [Mobile SDK Development Guide](https://github.com/forcedotcom/SalesforceMobileSDK-Shared/blob/master/doc/mobile_sdk.pdf?raw=true) for a detailed look at how `SalesforceSDKManager` impacts the SDK bootstrapping process of your app.
 Essentially, while you can more or less reuse any custom code that handles launch events, you will have to move it to slightly different contexts.
 The following list outlines the main areas where bootstrapping and configuration code has moved or changed.

 - The configuration of your app's Connected App settings and OAuth scopes has moved:
     - `[SFUserAccountManager sharedInstance].oauthClientId` should be replaced with `[SalesforceSDKManager sharedManager].connectedAppId`.